Lukaszpg/PD2-Single-Player-Plus-mod/README.md

 ### Lilith's Mirror

-* Lilith's Mirror can now be used in the cube with non-corrupted unique/set armor/weapon/amulet/ring to receive exact copy of the item - transfers sockets and ethereal status
+* Lilith's Mirror can now be used in the cube with non-corrupted unique/set armor/weapon/amulet/ring to create exact copy of it - transfers sockets and ethereal status.
+Mirrored items can't be mirrored again.
+* Lilith's Mirror can now be used with magic/rare/unique jewel to create exact copy of it.
+Mirrored jewels can't be mirrored again.